offconvex/offconvex.github.io/_posts/2019-07-10-trajectories-linear-nets.md

 ## Trajectory Analysis: Implicit Regularization Towards Low Rank

-We are interested in understanding what end-to-end matrix $W$ emerges when we run GD on a LNN to minimize a general convex loss $L(W)$, and in particular the matrix completion loss given above.
+We are interested in understanding what end-to-end matrix $W$ emerges when we run GD on an LNN to minimize a general convex loss $L(W)$, and in particular the matrix completion loss given above.
-Note that $L(W)$ is convex, but the objective obtained by over-parameterizing with a LNN is not.
+Note that $L(W)$ is convex, but the objective obtained by over-parameterizing with an LNN is not.
 We analyze the trajectories of $W$, and specifically the dynamics of its singular value decomposition.
 Denote the singular values by $\\{ \sigma_r \\}_r$, and the corresponding left and right singular vectors by $\\{ \mathbf{u}_r \\}_r$ and $\\{ \mathbf{v}_r \\}_r$ respectively.